This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 Each show only allows one entry per person to win two tickets for that specific show and showtime.

-For example, if you enter the lottery for Hamilton and Wicked for an 8 pm showing on the same night, you can only win one of those shows in that time slot.
+For example, if you enter the lottery for Hamilton and Wicked for the evening show on the same night, you can only win one of those shows in that time slot.

 Lottery prices usually cost between $30 and $49 per ticket and vary by the show (Hamilton is just $10).